 For most of his working life, Jim was a drover.
 The following article describes a James Bishop, working as a shepherd near Gawler, South Australia in 1853.

 This could well be my Jim, off working early in the marriage.
 I have often wondered why only one child was born during the Adelaide days from 1852-1855/6, considering the speed of conception of the first child and frequency of the later children.
 Maybe Jim was away working?
 Could the gaps between the eleven children be a measure of Jim’s absences?

 Baby Mary passed away in 1855 and this may have been a catalyst for a move.

 Would life as a miner’s wife be any different to a shepherd’s wife?
 The goldfields were harsh for women, in the minority and left alone while their husband’s sought to change their fortunes.
 There was the cold (and Ararat can get very cold), the mud, the heat and dust.
-Home was either a tent or hut.
-Settled in Ararat, Sarah gave birth to three children in four years, including my gg grandmother Elizabeth, and at best, if lucky, a midwife assisted or another miner’s wife.
+Their home was either a tent or hut.
+Settled in Ararat, Sarah gave birth to three children in four years, including my gg grandmother Elizabeth, if lucky a midwife at best assisted or another miner’s wife.
 Disease lurked on the goldfields, a constant worry for a mother with young children.